SMCFY/fiddl/README.md

 6. In `Project Settings`, add the `soundtouch/include` path to `Header search paths`
 6. Select desired target and click `Save and Open in IDE` (currently only working for iOS and OSX)
 7. Build the application

+#### Release notes v0.4(Moustachio):
+>Lowpass and highpass filters are added to the list of audio processors, and envelopes are implemented for playback.
+This release is introducing two different parameter spaces with different mapping schemes.
+One intended to be used for sustained sound and the other for impulse sounds.
+The `sustained space` features an array of buttons representing discrete pitches.
+The `impulse space` is inspired by a cicular membrane, using the distance from center to control pitch, release time, and highpass filter cutoff.

 #### Release notes v0.3(Jolene):
 >Pitch shifting, utilizing the Soundtouch library.
 Multitouch functionality added, two finger's `Y` position controls the pitch and one finger's `Y` position is mapped to gain on a logarithmic scale.